Rive Guide

 Via Swift Package Manager

-To install via Swift Package Manager, in the package finder in xcode, search with the Github repository name: https://github.com/rive-app/rive-ios
+To install via Swift Package Manager, in the package finder in Xcode, search for rive-ios or the full Github path: https://github.com/rive-app/rive-ios

 2. Importing Rive